bbalog87/catfish-genome/Cafe5 work.md

 # Process Cafe5 output to extract genes families in expansion and contraction on ecah branch

-The changes in each gene family and for each taxa are recorded in the file named _Base_change.tab_. the fisrt column is the represnt familyIds.
-FRom column 2 on, the braches inclusding taxa.
+The changes in each gene family and for each taxa are recorded in the file named _Base_change.tab_. the first column represents FamilyIDs.
+From column 2 on, the branches inclusding taxa.
 A posituve (>0) counts for a taxon X means this gene family is exapnding for taxon X. A negative count means contracting geen family.

 All data are availebl unde this [LINK](https://unibox.uni-rostock.de/getlink/fiV6HqPPCCR3nEj2pHo9JvZa/)